 - The Soundscape Opus is compatible with SoundBlaster 1.x, MT-32, and General MIDI.

 - FM support is handled through emulation.
 The card maps FM back to MIDI instruments.
 Sometimes this works OK, sometimes it is very weird, especially if the game used FM based sound effects.

 - MT-32 support is handled through a utility called MT32.EXE.
 This simply re-maps instruments to match up with MT-32 better.
 There is no support for custom instruments.

-- General MIDI is the card's "native" mode and works well.
+- General MIDI is works well.
 The sound quality is nowhere near as good as a high-end device such as a Roland Sound Canvas, but it does OK when compared to some of the other lower cost alternatives such as the AWE64 Value.

 - The Opus uses different ports than an S-2000 or Elite.
 This can cause issues with games that have a native Soundscape support option.
-Sometimes you can edit configuration files manually to fix it if the game's instaler won't configure it right.
+Sometimes you can edit configuration files manually to fix it if the game's installer won't configure it correctly.
 Even if this doesn't work, you can fall back on General Midi and Sound Blaster.

 - Good sound quality.
 Nice, clean, output.

 - Easy to configure.
 Supports a lot of options even if it doesn't do some of them well.

 - High quality 16-bit sound for games that natively support Soundscape.

 - No TSRs that need to stay loaded and consume memory.